AxiomOfChoices/Typst/Research/Winter 2024/Masters Thesis/Masters Thesis.typ

 One of the biggest problems often tackled by mean curvature flows is the Isoperimetric problem.
 The Isoperimetric problem asks us to classify the spaces that minimize perimeter for a given volume (hence the name), the first use of mean curvature flows to attack this problem was due to Huisken in 1984 #cite(<huiskenFlowMeanCurvature1984>) who proved it in case of boundaries of convex domains in Euclidean, and since then there have been attempts to push his methods further.
 More recently, in 2013, Guan and Li #cite(<guanMeanCurvatureType2013a>) constructed a new normalized flow which allows them to prove the inequality in the case of boundaries of star-shaped domains in Space forms.
 Shortly after, in 2018, Guan, Li and Wang pushed this flow even further which allowed them to prove the result in a certain class of warped product spaces #cite(<guanVolumePreservingFlow2018>).

+Then, concurrently with the writing of this thesis, Li and Pan reframed the technique in terms of conformal vector fields, allowing them to weaken the assumptions on the ambient space @jiayuIsoperimetricProblemRiemannian2023a.

-This thesis continues the effort to use such flows, together with my collaborator Joshua Flynn we pushed the flow even further, allowing us to prove the result for far larger class of domains in an even wider class of spaces.
+This thesis continues the effort to use such flows, together with my collaborator Joshua Flynn we pushed the flow even further, allowing us to weaken the assumptions on the ambient space even further and even weaken the star-shapedness assumption, which was key to all previous results.

 #pagebreak(weak:true)